hobnob/Json-PlusPlus/README.md

 # JSON PlusPlus

 Json PlusPlus is JSON encoder/decoder for C++.
-ENcoding an object is as simple as including the library and calling the static method decode() on the JSON decoder, like so:
+Encoding an object is as simple as including the library and calling the static method decode() on the JSON decoder, like so:

 ````c++
 #include <string>